gobo7793/hadoop-benchmark/README.md

 - `bench.sh`: compact central control to start benchmarks for working on the masterthesis

 - `multihost.sh`: startup script to start/control the cluster w/o docker-machine directly on the host and with docker swarm for an easy made multihost hadoop cluster

+- added new scenarios (with configs) for mutation tests used in the masterthesis